 The SHAPE Depts.

-— Turns out there’s a lot of five-letter words that start (another one!) with “S.” Anyway, these are the people or departments that have a hand in molding everything.
+— Turns out there’s a lot of five-letter words that start with the letter “S.” These are the ones that have a hand in molding everything.

-— This producer/department focuses on a myriad of elements from fundraising, to securing the final film locations, to helping find key cast and crew members and purchasing gear inventory.
-In production, they’re the go-to for any planning or support, from bottom to top.
+— More of a person (or persons) than department, with focus on a myriad of elements from fundraising, to securing locations, to helping find key cast and crew and wrangling gear inventory.
+In production, they’re the go-to for support, from bottom to top.
 Finally, they’ll play a big role in setting up the series for distribution.

 Potential crew members.